Lawson Crouse Game Preview: Coyotes vs. Avalanche

 Crouse Stats vs. the Avalanche

-- On defense, the Avalanche are giving up 102 total goals (3.1 per game) which ranks 17th in the league.
+- On the defensive side, the Avalanche are giving up 103 total goals (3.0 per game) which ranks 14th in the league.

 |2023-2024 Season